Transports publics de la région lausannoise: Gradual decline of the tram

 In 1929, TL began their first bus service, followed in 1931 by the first modern trolleybus in Switzerland, on a route between Lausanne railway station and Ouchy.
 It led to the closure of the tram line between Closelet and Epinettes, which was not as suitable due to higher costs and the steep slope, meaning low speed and heavy use of brakes.
 The pioneering trolleybus is now preserved by the Trolleybus Association "Rétrobus" in Geneva.

 The tram network began to decline from 1933, when it was at its largest extent of 66 km.
 The success of the Ouchy trolleybus experiment meant a further 32 vehicles were ordered, and this led to five tram lines being abandoned between 1938 and 1939, to be replaced by trolleybuses.

 The bus takes over

-In 1962, 60 years after the Jorat network started, the majority of routes closed and were replaced by buses.
+In 1962, 60 years after the Jorat network started, the majority of tram routes closed and were replaced by buses, but the most heavily used routes were converted to trolleybuses, and the Lausanne trolleybus system has long been the largest in Switzerland in term of network size.
 The last Lausanne tram ran in 1964 between Renens and Rosiaz, but additional trolleybus vehicles are in service for the 1964 National Exhibition.

 For details of the bus lines, see List of Bus Lines in Lausanne.